AlexanderJCS/multiplayer-snake/README.md

 # multiplayer-snake

 A multiplayer snake game using sockets and Pygame.
+The objective is to gain the necessary amount of points to win and out-live your opponent.

 ## Disclaimer